How to Hide Your IP Address

 - Distorting Proxy

-This type of proxy server identifies itself as a proxy server, but make an incorrect original IP address available through the http headers.
-This type of proxy server will hide your IP address.
+This type of proxy server identifies itself as a proxy server, but creates an "incorrect" originating IP address available through the "http" headers.

-- High Anonymity Proxy
+- High-Anonymity Proxy

 This type of proxy server does not identify itself as a proxy server and does not make available the original IP address.